alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>keyhacks - shows ways in which particular API keys found on a Bug Bounty Program can be used, to check if they are valid: https://github.com/streaak/keyhacks</li>
   <li>SSRFmap - SSRF are often used to leverage actions on other services, this framework aims to find and exploit these services easily.
 SSRFmap takes a Burp request file as input and a parameter to fuzz: https://github.com/swisskyrepo/SSRFmap</li>
   <li>PayloadsAllTheThings - A list of useful payloads and bypasses for Web Application Security.
 Feel free to improve with your payloads and techniques: https://github.com/swisskyrepo/PayloadsAllTheThings</li>
+  <li>cookiemonster -  command-line tool and API for decoding and modifying vulnerable session cookies from several different frameworks.
+It is designed to run in automation pipelines which must be able to efficiently process a large amount of these cookies to quickly discover vulnerabilities.
+Additionally, CookieMonster is extensible and can easily support new cookie formats: https://github.com/iangcarroll/cookiemonster/</li>
+  <li>forbidden - Bypass 4xx HTTP response status codes.
+Based on PycURL: https://github.com/ivan-sincek/forbidden</li>
+  <li>nginxpwner - a simple tool to look for common Nginx misconfigurations and vulnerabilities: https://github.com/stark0de/nginxpwner</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>